FilipGrela/Phone-led-controler/README.md

 ### Preparation of Raspberry Pi:

 To properly prepare the Raspberry Pi:
-* connect the leds to the Rasperry Pi
+* connect the leads to the Raspberry Pi
 * open the file `phone_controller.py`
 * correct amount of pixels your LED strip has
 * correct GPIO pin